 Getting ready for sea level rise 4

 Sea level rise as an equity challenge 6

 What is Bay Adapt?
 8

 Where do we start?
-10
+13

-Guiding Principles for the Joint Platform 13
+Guiding Principles for the Joint Platform 16

 What does adaptation look like?
-14
+17

-The Joint Platform Actions 16
+The Joint Platform Actions

-People 17
+People 20

-Information
+Information 24

-Plans 26
+Plans

-Projects 31
+Projects

-Progress 36
+Progress

-How do we get there?
-40

 Bay Adapt process and Leadership Advisory Group (LAG)